 The queue to enter the Mao Mausoleum, the final resting place of Mao Zedong, in Tiananmen Square is a place most Chinese would like to visit at least once in their life.

 Don’t miss the Pearl Market and Silk Market in Beijing and 580 Nan Jing West Road in Shanghai.

 The markets underneath the Science and Technology Centre also are reputed to be good.

-Keep your currency exchange receipts because you need to show them when you change RMB back to the currency of your home county at the end of your visit.
+- Changing money in China is simple if you do it at your hotel while it’s more complicated, but possible, at local banks.
+Keep your currency exchange receipts to show when you change RMB back to the currency of your home county.

-The restrictions that apply to liquids over 100ml on international flights also apply to domestic flights in China.
+- When flying around China keep in mind that the restrictions that apply to liquids over 100ml on international flights also apply to domestic flights in China.

 Hannah Golton is a 25-year-old English teacher, hiking enthusiast and sailing lover travelling the world.
 Following a diagnosis of bipolar disorder several years ago, travelling has become my happy place and has remained so ever since.
 I currently work and live in Chengdu, China.
 Follow my blog for travel itineraries, budget travel tips and how travelling with mental illness is possible.